 I can’t believe I have a new kitchen.
 I no longer start my morning staring at those ghastly Mediterranean tiles.
 Tiles which were never even popular in the 90s.
 The kitchen was always going to be the big project.
 The rest of the house I naively thought was going to be a lick of paint.
 The lick of paint, however, turned into a project in itself.
 As a result, the kitchen had always been put on the back burner.

 I was conscious I didn’t want to keep this house for too long.
 If I was going to invest the time and energy in designing a new kitchen I wanted to have long enough to enjoy my efforts.
-So at the end of last year, I start planning the new kitchen.
+So at the end of last year, I start planning the new kitchen with different materials and products – check here for more information.

 The photo below is the photograph taken from the Rightmove listing.
 Which firstly means this was the best they could make the kitchen look.
 Secondly, yes I bought the house with a kitchen which looked like this.
 The kitchen deteriorated after this photo (if that is even possible).
 The cupboard door in the left-hand corner fell off.
 The boiler door we removed so we could try and fix the previous boiler.
 The pink blind I disposed of straight the way.
 I would rather people see in than have that in my kitchen.
 What you cannot see is how ‘grubby’ it was.
 No deep clean made a difference.
 Instead of a new kitchen over the years, the previous owners had added to it or built on top of it.
 The only way I could describe it is gross.